 We still get the "Total Rows" result, showing all the breakfasts that were served.
 Depending on your Section Count setting it may not be on "Total Rows" and you may find more information with Report Counts Article.

 Grouping is an easy way to make graphs easier to read and more meaningful at a glance.

 You can tell we are grouping on the gender column because the column header title says (grouped).

 Use the report section gear icon to turn on the graph in the section's properties.

 Use the graph gear icon to adjust what kind of graph you want to use for the section.

 Here we are using grouping on several columns.

-- By grouping on the "Gender" column, we get a row of data for each gender we have served.
-In the example above, we get a row for female and a Row for male.
+By grouping on the "Age" column, we get a row of data for each Age we have served.
+In the example above, we get rows for 21, 18, 17, 16, 15.